AnAnonymousParty/SlideShow/README.md

-When an image is clicked, options are presented to advance to the next image, move the image to an alternate directory to remove it from the rotation so that it can be later archived or deleted, and access a settings page that allows the selection of the image and alternate directories and set the delay between images.
+When an image is clicked, options are presented to advance to the next image, move the image to an alternate directory to remove it from the rotation so that it can be later archived or deleted, and access a settings page that allows the selection of the images and deletable images directories and set the default delay between images.
+The delay may be overidden locally (via cookies), as well as an option for allowing or disallowing video files.

+To run the server, execute the StartServer.bat script, connect the client to: server IP:3000